Why volunteer?

 Benefits include:

-• Helping to make a differrence
+• Helping to make a difference.

-• Putting a smile on someone's face
+• Putting a smile on someone's face.

-• Feeling valued
+• Feeling valued.

-• Developing personal and social skills
+• Developing personal and social skills.

-• Gaining confidence and self esteem
+• Gaining confidence and self-esteem.

-• Increasing health and wellbeing
+• Increasing health and wellbeing.

-• Feeling part of a team
+• Feeling part of a team.

-• Finding quality time away from work or a busy life
+• Finding quality time away from work or a busy life.

 What you will be doing: